aterlo/afxdp-rs/README.md

 ## Current Status

-The API works for my current use cases but I expect it will change to achieve higher performance and usability.
+The API works for my current use cases but I expect it will change to achieve higher performance and better usability.

 If you have knowledge of Rust FFI and general Rust unsafe things I would greatly appreciate some help auditing this crate as my experience in this area is limited.